TheBobTheBlob/PiBot/README.md

 OWNER_ID=Discord user id for admin command permission
 ```

-Then, install docker and docker compose and run the following commands to start up the bot.
+Then install docker and docker compose and run the following command to start up the bot.

 ```shell
 docker compose up -d